-I’ve put together a description of each planner below, the available options and how they layout goal setting in their journals to help you make the best decision as to which approach will work better for you.
+I’ve put together a description of each planner below, the available options and how they layout goal setting in their journals to help you decide which approach will work better for you.

-Clever Fox Planner – My choice for 2020
+Clever Fox Planner – Great for Habit Tracking

-Clever Fox is my choice for the best goal setting planner in 2020.
-It will be the first year I’m using it, but I have had my eye on it for quite some time.
-I love the layout of the weekly Clever Fox planner.
-It has limited space to track essential notes for each day of the week but then sets an entire page for writing the weekly goal, priorities, personal to-do list, habit tracking and a blank space for notes.
+Clever Fox was my choice for the best goal setting planner in 2020.
+I fell in love with the layout of the weekly Clever Fox planner.
+It has limited space to track essential notes for each day of the week and sets an entire page for writing the weekly goal, priorities, personal to-do list, habit tracking and a blank space for notes.
 Each week also has sections to review weekly wins and what you can do better the following week.

-I like making lists and tracking activities, and this is a brilliant layout to get the most goal-setting features displayed on one open page of the planner.
-The planner also came with a number of sticker sheets and a manual on best tracking practices and how to best use the planner.
+I like making lists and tracking activities, and I thought this is a brilliant layout to get the most goal-setting features displayed on one open page of the planner.
+The goal planner also came with several sticker sheets and a manual on best tracking practices and the planner’s best use.

 Types of Clever Fox Planners Available

 What sets Clever Fox planners from other planners on the market is the number of planners available.
-They really have the right model and size options for any type of tracking you want to do.
+They have the right model and size options for any tracking.

 - Daily (include a monthly overview as well)